SparseOpt/sparseopt.github.io/_pages/about.md

 ##  <span style="color:#777777"> Welcome to SparseOpt Toolbox </span>

 <div style="text-align:justify">
-<a style="font-size: 16px; font-weight: bold;color:#006DB0" href="https://github.com/ShenglongZhou/CSpack" target="_blank">SparseOpt</a> is designed to accelerate the development of numerical toolboxes for sparse optimization and to provide a flexible platform for testing a broad range of sparse optimzaion applications.
+<a style="font-size: 16px; font-weight: bold;color:#006DB0" href="https://github.com/ShenglongZhou/CSpack" target="_blank">SparseOpt</a> is designed to accelerate the development of numerical toolboxes for sparse optimization and to provide a flexible platform for testing a broad range of sparse optimization applications.
 <!--For more information, please refer to <a style="font-size: 16px; font-weight: bold;color:#006DB0" href="" target="_blank">menu-of-SparseOpt</a>. -->
 The current version of the toolbox includes the following solvers:
 </div>